7 Things That Can Predict Divorce, According To Science

 It’s normal for people to try to withdraw from conflict.
-However, completely shutting yourself off or ignoring your spouse whenever you have conflict isn’t healthy behavior.
+However, completely shutting yourself off or ignoring your spouse whenever you have conflict isn’t healthy behaviour.

-This type of severe withdrawal behavior makes it difficult for couples to discuss their own problems and thus makes it hard for them to communicate and solve their marital problems.
+This type of severe withdrawal behaviour makes it difficult for couples to discuss their own problems and thus makes it hard for them to communicate and solve their marital problems.

 It also takes a toll on your spouse, since if they’re constantly faced with silence whenever you have conflict, it can cause them to be unhappy in the relationship.

 7. Always putting your relationship in a negative light

 Marriage is something that all mums and dads should be proud of, and always putting your relationship in a negative light isn’t going to improve your marriage.

 Constantly being negative about your marriage means that it’s hard for you to see the positive things that are happening in your relationship.
 Focusing on the negative aspects also magnifies them in your mind and can make things much worse.